alexbelea/Meng_project_TeX/README.txt

 Second run uses the TOC/LOF information
 Third run resolves all references

+I recommend VS Code as the editor with LaTeX Workshop extension for auto fill.

 OR To compile in Overleaf:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 or zip the following and upload to overleaf: